kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 TCP Keepalive serves two main purposes:

-1) the obvious one is to keep the connection alive by sending out probe after the connection has been idled for specific time
+1) the obvious one is to keep the connection alive by sending out probe after the connection has been idled for a specific time.
 2) the less obvious one is to detect stale connections when the probe fails and drop the connection.

 There are 3 settings in TCP keepalive: